ByteOps02/Snufi_Pharma/README.md

 ## About The Project

 This project is a single-page application (SPA) built with React.
-It is designed to be a modern, responsive, and user-friendly marketing website for Sunfi Pharma.
+It is designed to be a modern, responsive, and user-friendly marketing website for Snufi Pharma.

 ### Features

 *   **Home Page:** A landing page that provides an overview of the company and its services.
-*   **Services Page:** A detailed breakdown of the services offered by Sunfi Pharma, including:
+*   **Services Page:** A detailed breakdown of the services offered by Snufi Pharma, including:
     *   Research & Development
     *   Contract Manufacturing
     *   Regulatory Affairs